bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:26 PM CT, May 20</p>
+<p class="updated_time"> Latest data: 10:14 PM CT, May 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 70°, which is 10° *colder* than yesterday.
-Tomorrow is expected to be 4° *colder* than today.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 57°
+- 56°
-- Breezy and Mostly Clear
+- Partly Cloudy
-- 58% humidity
+- 62% humidity
-- 13 mph wind
+- 12 mph wind
-- 19% cloud cover
+- 39% cloud cover
-- 34 AQI 🟩
+- 35 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours